 Initially, Creasey sold his stained glass windows and art at in-person craft shows.
 But with the onset of the pandemic, he began using Facebook and Instagram to showcase his products, selling stained glass creations to people along the Eastern Seaboard.
 He now plans to set up an online Etsy shop.
 While selling online has widened Creasey’s target market by introducing new customers to his artwork, he has had to navigate new challenges as an online retailer — shipping, for instance.
 Stained glass is fragile, so Creasey needed to find a reliably safe delivery method and obtain the right type of insurance.
 He also needed a way to accept credit cards.
 With the new shipping costs and credit card transaction fees, Creasey had to rethink pricing to maintain sustainable profit margins for his online business.
 As he discovered, turning a hobby into a paying side gig wasn’t without its share of challenges, but it also has rewards.

 By selling his products online, Creasey can continue funding his hobby while also making extra income.
 If you’ve also found your creative outlet, you too may want to monetize it with an ongoing business.
 Whatever you decide to sell online, you want it to be profitable.
 Your gross profit margin — the difference between your product costs and their selling prices — needs to provide you with sufficient funds to pay yourself (and any employees) and to cover the cost of future merchandise, overhead (internet charges, warehousing, etc.), shipping charges, taxes, and, of course, any fees that you might pay to list your items.
+Protecting your small business is also an important cost to factor in, Etsy insurance would be a good example for protecting your online business.
 So consider how those costs affect your profit margin when setting your prices to ensure that your business will generate enough profit to maintain success.

 Is Online Selling Profitable?